-This easy, one-pot mac ‘n cheese is a family favorite at my house, even with the hidden veggies.
+This easy, gluten-free, one-pot mac ‘n cheese is a family favorite at my house, even with the hidden veggies.
 When my kids see it on the menu, they do the happy dance.
 Truth be told, I do too.

 Of course I thought it was amazing (’cause it was), but whenever my friends came over for dinner and were served our delicious homemade mac ‘n cheese, they inevitably would push it around on their plates without trying it, saying something about how it “wasn’t orange.”